235u/proposals/BootstrapTheming/README.md

 ![Detail information page](docs/detail-information.png)

-Giving you following font sizes (might be ok for a half-blind target audience):
+Giving you following font sizes in the latter case:

 ![Font sizes](docs/font-size.png)

+Wich might be fine for a half-blind target audience though.

 > For all displays larger than `1280px`, we need to simply add the margins left and right.